mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 That’s why Hsueh Tou says, “Within the crystal palace, there’s no one who knows.”

+##### 1:07:33

 In Christian religion, always there is something we know.
 Wonderful spirit, halos, inspiration, catechism, *[unintelligible]*, *[unintelligible]*.
-Spiritual greed; *[unintelligible]* That’s fine, if that makes you fun – but is that really the spiritual security your are looking for?
+Spiritual greed; *[unintelligible]* That’s fine, if that makes you [have] fun – but is that really the spiritual security your are looking for?
 No. Because finally you are really stuck in there.

 The other day someone came to see me and told [me] about her life, because she was predicted by one of the Indian religious persons who was great.
-At that time she was not ready to accept that prediction.
-But recently she started to believe, because his predications came to be true.
-But, not all the predictions he gave; some.
-That some must be something unwholesome; bad.
-Because, people really pay attention to something unwholesome, bad.
-But if we are happy, we don’t pay attention, because we are happy.
-We are really infatuated with happiness; that’s why we don’t care about anything.
+At that time she was not ready to accept [that] prediction.
+But recently she started to believe, because his predictions came to be true! *[he laughs]* But, not all the predictions he gave; [only] some.

+[Those predictions she believed] must be something unwholesome, bad, because people pay really careful attention to something unwholesome, bad.
+If we are happy, we don’t pay attention, because we are happy.
+We are really infatuated with happiness; that’s why we don’t pay attention.
 But if you are in fearful conditions, you really pay attention to it.
-Then, you create new *[unintelligible]*, paying more careful attention, again and again.
+Then, you create nervousness, paying more careful attention, again and again.
 Finally, you cannot move an inch, right in the middle of prediction.

-Prediction is fine, because in a sense it is true, teaching you who you are, or ... astrology ... told you what is your future.
-Yes it is.
-But, don’t believe.
+Prediction is fine, because in a sense it is true, teaching you who you are.
+[In] astrology you can get them to tell you what is your future.
+Yes, it is – but, don’t believe [it].
 You should believe this, but, you shouldn't be stuck in there.
-You should be free from there, from from the thing or prediction.
-Because this is ... real topic of human life.
+You should be free from the prediction, because this is the real process of human life.
 In other words, still there is a chance you can create your life toward the future anyway, because basically everyone is free.
-[There is] nothing to limit, nothing to bound your life.
-Tied up with a certain idea.
+[There is] nothing to limit, nothing to bound your life, tied up with a certain idea.

-So even though ... prediction ... teach you, telling you the truth of your life.... fine.
-The truth is still limit of the truth.
-You have to know behind the truth.
-Don’t be cheated by the name truth.
-You have to know the real quality of the truth.
-Kick out the name of truth of your life, in the future, in the past.
-That’s fine.
-But you have to know real quality.
+So even though a prediction can teach you, tell you the truth of your life toward the future – fine.
+The truth is still the name of the truth.
+You have to know *behind* the truth.
+Don’t be cheated by the *name* of truth; you have to know the *real quality* of the truth.
+Kick out the name of truth of your life in the future, in the past – that’s fine.
+But you have to know [the] real quality.
 For this, you have to kick off the clouds of naming truth.
 That is really our problem.

 That’s why Hsueh Tou said, “Within the crystal palace, there’s no one who knows.”